michaellambgelo/michaellambgelo/README.md

 I am a software engineer at C Spire

+😄 Pronouns: he/him

+⚡ Fun fact: I am a Mississippi transplant; I graduated high school and moved to the state to attend a college which shut down.
+I finished my degree elsewhere and have stayed since.

 📫 How to reach me: `michael at michaellamb.dev` || [link.michaellamb.dev](https://link.michaellamb.dev/)

-🔭 I’m currently working on [demo][demo], a Spring Boot Lab
+🔭 I’m currently working on [image-converter-ui][image-converter-ui], a Vue frontend to interact with image APIs provided by [demo][demo]

-🤔 I’m looking for help with making [demo][demo] an accessible, beginner-friendly application for people interested in Spring Boot and OpenAPI development

 <!--
 **michaellambgelo/michaellambgelo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.